taikedz/bash-builder/README.md

 Clone this repository, run the installation file.

 	git clone https://github.com/taikedz/bash-builder
-	bash-builder/install
+	cd bash-builder

+	# Verify only (no install)
+	./install.sh --verify

+	# Actually perform installation
+	./install.sh

 	# or,
-	#   sudo bash-builder/install
+	#   sudo ./install.sh

-Then open a new shell.
+Then open a new shell, or re-load your `~/.bashrc` file.

 You can now issue the `bbuild` command to build your scripts.
 See the `demo` folder for an example.

 If you installed as root, the commands are installed to `/usr/local/bin`, otherwise they are installed to `~/.local/bin`, and you may need to add that directory to your `$PATH`

 ## Examples

+Two primary examples are the `bbuild` and `bashdoc` programs themselves written to be compiled by bash builder.

-You can see an example project in [examples/ssh-connection-manager](examples/ssh-connection-manager)
+You can see an additional example project in [examples/ssh-connection-manager](examples/ssh-connection-manager)

 After installing bash-builder, you can `cd` to that directory and run `bbuild` to build the project.